If your monitor displays ‘no signal’ even after you turn ON the CPU means the monitor doesn’t get the signal from the source (CPU).

-Monitor working perfectly alright.
-Now, you need to check your CPU if it is sending the data to the monitor or not.
+The monitor working perfectly alright.
+Now, you need to check whether your CPU is sending the data to the monitor.

 You need to use another monitor to find this.

-Connect your CPU with another monitor with the cable of a common port.
+Connect your PC to another monitor with the cable of a common port.
 If the monitor still shows ‘No signal,’ say goodbye to your GPU and buy a new one.

-When the CPU working correctly, you need to enter your PC lock screen password.
+When the GPU working correctly, you need to enter your PC lock screen password.